Hero Image

 • Some traders use Bitcoin as a hedge against traditional financial assets like stocks and bonds.

-• Bitcoin's limited supply and decentralized nature have led some to consider it a digital store of value, similar to gold.
+• Bitcoin's limited supply and decentralised nature have led some to consider it a digital store of value, similar to gold.

 Gaming and Digital Goods